-Often times, subdomains will be created to redirect to important centralized information on a website or to make it easier on the user to read the URL.
+Often, subdomains are created to redirect to important centralized information on a website or to make it easier for the user to read the URL.

 Registering A Domain

-When thinking of domain names for your company, you have to consider its naming convention when it comes to searchability and search engines.
-This means that a strong factor into a high ranking on Google is the actual domain name itself!
+When choosing a domain name for your company, consider its naming convention when it comes to searchability and search engines.
+A strong factor for a high ranking on Google is the actual domain name itself!

 Consider this domain: IceCreamParlorToronto.com

 When you see the domain above, it’s fairly evident what the company does.
-The domain name doesn’t necessarily lend itself to any creativity per se but the domain name will forever be a force when it comes to a high ranking for the terms “Ice cream parlour Toronto” in Google just by its sheer name.
-It’s a great solution for those looking to get high ranking off the bat and should be a consideration for those looking for a strong domain name.
+The domain name lacks creativity but will be a force when it comes to a high ranking for the terms “Ice cream parlour Toronto” in Google.
+It’s a great solution for those looking to get a high ranking from the start and should be a consideration for those looking for a strong domain name.

-On the flip side, when one would register, say, TwoScoops.com, it might be catchy and there shouldn’t be any doubt as to what the company does, but its searchability might take a hit from the get-go.
+On the other side, when registering TwoScoops.com, it might be catchy and there’s no doubt what the company does, its searchability might take a hit from the start.

-Please note, achieving a high ranking on Google isn’t predicated based on the domain name alone.
-The domain is just another way to help increase your website on the search engines and should be greatly considered.
+Note that achieving a high ranking on Google isn’t predicated on the domain name alone.
+It’s just another way to increase your website presence on the search engines and should be greatly considered.

 .com Is King Of All Domains